 “I meant to ask about that.”
 Jay reviewed photographs in his camera’s digital screen.
 “I read a pamphlet which said Sheridan’s religion has just three commandments: only Virgil Blue can prepare centipedes, don’t photograph birds, and don’t climb the main island.
 Why not thou shalt not kill?”

 Michael laughed.
-“Virgil Blue wouldn’t waste words explaining it.
-Not photographing birds is much less self-evident, so he knows he must remind us.
-It used to be any kind of bird-forgery was verboten, including plush dolls and drawings; on introduction to the camera decades ago, the Blue Virgil relaxed restrictions to just photography.”
-When Jay finished penning the quote in his notebook, Michael pointed to the top of the main island.
+“Virgil Blue wouldn’t waste words explaining not to kill.
+Bird photography is less self-evidently immoral, so Virgil Blue must remind us.
+It used to be any kind of bird-forgery was forbidden, including drawings and plush dolls; on introduction to the camera decades ago, the Blue Virgil relaxed restrictions to just photography.”
+When Jay finished penning the quote in his notepad, Michael pointed to the top of the main island.
 “It’s a clear day, right, Jadie?
 But look at the peak.”

 Indeed the sky was empty blue, but the peak of Sheridan wore cloud wisps like censoring fig leafs.
 Jay zoomed in his camera for a photo.

 Jay snapped photos of the dancers.
-At first he was careless, but then he noticed birds of various solid colors running through the dancers’ legs.
-He deleted the photos and took more, angled upward to capture just the dancers in the frame.
-After half an hour hiking up the hill, the pines became smaller and sparser.
-The dancers broke formation to fall back into the forest as the tour came to a clearing.
+At first he was careless, but noticed birds of every color running through the dancers’ legs.
+He deleted the photos and took more, angled upward to catch just dancers in the frame.
+After half an hour hiking uphill, the pines became smaller and sparser until the tour entered a clearing.
+The dancers broke formation to return to the forest.

 “Oran doran doran doran dora.”